Othmar Spann: Early life

 Othmar Spann was the son of Josef Spann, a manufacturer and inventor.
 He grew up in Altmannsdorf, a suburban area of Vienna, Austria.
 He had three siblings and after the early death of his mother, his father was no longer able to provide for the family.
 From the age of 12 Spann therefore grew up with his maternal grandmother, whose husband was a former sergeant and whose military-oriented lifestyle was in contrast to that of his father.
-He attended a Bürgerschule (citizen school) and graduated in 1898.
+He attended a Bürgerschule and graduated in 1898.
 Afterwards, he studied philosophy at the University of Vienna, followed by political sciences of Zürich and Bern.
 He received his doctorate in political science from the University of Tübingen in 1903.

 From 1903 to 1907, Spann worked for the "Center for Private Welfare Service" in Frankfurt.
 He was responsible for empirical studies of this population of workers.
 By the end of 1904 Spann, along with Hermann Beck and Hanns Dorn founded a newspaper called "Critical Pages for the whole Social Sciences".

 On October 17, 1906, Spann married the poet Erika Spann-Rheinsch (1880–1967), with whom he had sons Adalbert Spann (1907–1942) and Rafael Spann (1909–1983).
 The grave of Othmar Spann and his wife has been preserved at the local cemetery in Bergwerk.

 In 1907, Spann wrote his "Habilitation in Political Economy" for the Hochschule in Brünn.
 From 1907 to 1909, he was given the position of "Privatdozent" which allowed him to teach and collect fees from students.
 As early as 1908, Spann began working as the full-time imperial-royal vice-secretary of the statistic central commission in Vienna.
 He was given the position of creating a new census for Austria between 1909 and 1910.

 In 1909 he was appointed to the German Technical University in Brno as an extraordinary professor, and from 1911 to 1919 as a full professor of economics and statistics.

 From 1914 to 1918, during the First World War, Spann was a first lieutenant of the reserve.
 He was injured during the Battle of Lemberg, (now Lviv, Ukraine) on 27 August 1914.
 When he recovered he was first a commander of a company of Russian prisoners and then until later in 1918 he was given a position on the "scientific committee for wartime economy" with the war Ministry in Vienna.